natcap/invest.users-guide/source/stormwater.rst

 - **retention_ratio.tif**: A raster derived from the LULC raster and biophysical table `RC_x` columns, where each pixel's value is the stormwater retention ratio in that area

-- **adjusted_retention_ratio.tif** (only if "adjust retention ratios" is selected): A raster of adjusted retention ratios, calculated according to equation :eq:`adjusted_retention_coefficient` from the retention_ratio, ratio_average, near_road, and near_impervious_lulc intermediate outputs
+- **adjusted_retention_ratio.tif** (only if "adjust retention ratios" is selected): A raster of adjusted retention ratios, calculated according to equation :eq:`adjusted_retention_coefficient` from the retention_ratio, ratio_average, near_road, and near_connected_lulc intermediate outputs

 - **retention_volume.tif**: Raster map of retention volumes in :math:`m^3/yr`